 Oh, and the extra Groupon customer acquisition thing is a myth.
 So far, despite many people promising to do so, only one Groupon customer has come back and made a purchase for which they paid the normal price.

 Since I owe the printer so much money, I haven’t been paying myself for the last few months, as every dollar I’ve made has gone to reduce the balance with them.
-As you can imagine, this has caused a lot of financial and emotional pressure.
+As you can imagine, this has caused a lot of financial and emotional pressure, if there wasn’t so much financial pressure I would have looked into honoring some of the prints using a brother pocketjet thermal printer or something similar.

 To earn a few extra bucks, I started Uber driving last week, but, unfortunately, where I live is not a city of early adopters, so I have to drive thirty miles to Green Bay to pick up Uber fares.